 - Meals on Wheels Association of America (MOWAA)

 - Meals on Wheels Association of Texas (MOWAT)

 - Lower Rio Grande Valley Development Council Area Agency on Aging/ AAA

 - U.S. Department of Housing and Urban Development / (HUD)

 - Texas Department of Aging and Disabilities / (TDADS)

 - City and County Community Development Block Grant / (CDBG) and General funds

 - ADV also generates local funds through county and city governmental entities' membership dues; fundraising projects; participant contribution; client fees; and private and businesses' and individual contributions.

-In its thirty- Eight (38) years of existence, ADV has assisted over 95,551 unduplicated seniors through provision of 14,189,287 congregate meals; 9,503,173 home delivered meals; 4,300,207 One-way transportation trips; and 533 subsidized rental housing apartments through ADV's HUD section 202 developments.
-Without the dedicated hard work of over 400 senior volunteers, who provide over 82,000 man hours of volunteer work on an annual basis, ADV would not have been able to impact positively on the lives of such seniors during its thirty-six years of existence.
+In its Thirty- Nine (39) years of existence, ADV has assisted approximately 98,881 unduplicated seniors through provision of 14,577,946 congregate meals; 10,204,852 home delivered meals; 4,403,627 One-way transportation trips; and 533 subsidized rental housing apartments through ADV's HUD section 202 developments.
+Without the dedicated hard work of over 400 senior volunteers, who provide over 82,000 man hours of volunteer work on an annual basis, ADV would not have been able to impact positively on the lives of such seniors during its thirty-nine years of existence.